 This bright meteor was caught fifty minutes after midnight on Sunday night / Monday morning local daylight time (MDT) on July 28/29, 2019, in Montrose, CO.

-Saturn is just 2° out of the field to the right (W), so anyone in the vicinity who was glancing in that direction, as I happened to be during the thirty second exposure was being made, would have seen this meteor, a little bit W of due S and ~28° up.
+Saturn is just 2° out of the field to the right (W), so anyone in the vicinity who was glancing in that direction, as I happened to be during the time the thirty second exposure was being made, would have seen this meteor, a little bit W of due S and ~28° up.

 My impression at the time was that it was just out of the field of view of my exposure by a little bit, so I was surprised to see that I got it.
 This is pretty much the picture of a lifetime, given that my field of view covers only about 0.2% of the sky above the horizon, so it's a 500:1 shot.
 Murphy's Law in this instance says the bright meteor you see will always occur in a different location than you have your camera pointing at the time.
 I've spent numerous nights over the years during the Perseid shower, with a very wide angle lens, trying to catch a bright meteor, and I've never come anywhere close to one like this.